-Institutional investors and multilateral development banks (MDBs) have encouraged greater sensitivity and awareness about gender in commercial banks and continue to innovate.
+Institutional investors and MDBs have encouraged greater sensitivity and awareness about gender in commercial banks and continue to innovate.
 An example of how the MDBs are supporting women entrepreneurs is the IDB Group's program, women entrepreneurship Banking (weB), which was created in 2012 to facilitate access to credit and skills-building for women-led companies in the region.